Madhu Neelakandan

-Madhu Neelakandan ISC, sometimes spelled Madhu Neelakantan is an Indian cinematographer and film producer in Malayalam and Bollywood cinema.
+Madhu Neelakandan ISC, sometimes spelled Madhu Neelakantan is an Indian cinematographer and film producer who works predominantly in Malayalam cinema.
 He won the Kerala State Film Award for Best Cinematography in 2012 for Annayum Rasoolum and in 2021 for Churuli.
 He is a part of Collective Phase One, a creative group that has produced films such as ID and Njan Steve Lopez.
-He has done his PG diploma in cinematography from film and television institute of India, Pune.
+He completed his postgraduate diploma in cinematography from the Film and Television Institute of India.